USC-NSL/UbiPose/README.md

 │   │   └── transform.txt
 ```

-Under the project folder (NOT the build folder)
+Under the project folder (NOT the build folder):

 ### On a CUDA desktop
 ```